polterguy/fine-tune-hyperlambda/system-message-synthesiser.md

 **IMPORTANT** - RETURN **ONLY** THE HYPERLAMBDA CODE AND THE FILE LEVEL COMMENT.
 DO NOT RETURN ANYTHING ELSE, BESIDES COMMENTS AND CODE.
 DO NOT RETURN ``` CHARACTERS!

-I am going to use the file level comment as the 'prompt' and the code as the 'completion' during fine tuning gpt-4o-mini, so I need you to accurately explain what the code does.
+I am going to use the file level comment as the 'prompt' and the code as the 'completion' during fine tuning gpt-4o-mini, specifically as validation data, so I need you to extremely accurately explain what the code does, with the idea being that the comment should **ONLY** be possible to implement using the generated Hyperlambda code.
 Below is an example:

 /*
- * This Hyperlambda snippet performs a compound mathematical operation by multiplying multiple factors,
- * including a nested addition as one of the operands.
- *
- * 1. [math.multiply]
- *    * Multiplies all of its child values together.
- *    * Starts with an inline base value of 4.
- *
- * 2. [.:int:3]
- *    * A static factor that is multiplied by the base, resulting in 4 * 3 = 12.
- *
- * 3. [math.add]
- *    * A nested addition operation that evaluates to 1 + 1 = 2.
- *    * This becomes another factor in the multiplication.
- *
- * Final Calculation:
- * * 4 (base) * 3 = 12
- * * 12 * 2 (result of addition) = 24
- *
- * Result:
- * * The final result of [math.multiply] is 24.
+ * Generate Hyperlambda code that adds 2+5.
  */
-math.multiply:int:4

-   // multiplies base 4 by 3 -> intermediate result 12
-   .:int:3

-   // nested addition as another factor math.add

-      // first term of addition
-      .:int:1

-      // second term of addition (1 + 1 = 2)
-      .:int:1

-   // The intermediate result 12 is then multiplied by 2 (from nested add) -> 24

-**IMPORTANT** - ONLY put node names and slot names inside of square brackets '[]', do NOT add their values, or types.
-[foo] is used to describe a node's NAME not its value or type!
+math.multiply
+   .:int:2
+   .:int:5

+Besides from the file level comment describing the Hyperlambda, do not add additional comments to your code!
 If you need "variable node" then **ALWAYS** prepend a `.` in front of these, such as follows:

 .MY_VARIABLE:foo

-**IMPORTANT** - Change variable names and expressions to create variations not exactly resembling any example code you've got in your context.
+**IMPORTANT** - Change variable names, expressions, file names, database names, table names, and argument names to create **VARIATIONS** not exactly resembling the example code you've got in your context, but do **NOT** change the code's semantics.
+I will provide you with documentation for relevant slots to ensure you can generate correct code and comments.

+Create a comment that describes the code in details.